Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-QQzWlAO0NH0.md

 ### Transcript

-> you intend to add a smart merger merger with possibilities to prioritize inputs so that's something that's been suggested a lot and i think the team know about that suggestion so like we'll we'll have to wait and see maybe we do plan maybe we don't
+> you intend to add a smart merger merger with possibilities to prioritize inputs so that's something that's been suggested a lot and I think the team know about that suggestion so like we'll we'll have to wait and see maybe we do plan maybe we don't